quinceyvd/pexels-api-project/README.md

 The images get saved to the user's `localStorage`, so there are no back-end techniques used to keep track of liked photos.
 The Collection page later retrieves the data from localStorage and displays the saved pictures on the webpage.

-### Setup
+### How to access
+The webapp is publicly available via [this link](https://quinceyvd-pexels-api.netlify.app/).

-The webapp can be launched by running the project on a local webserver.
+The project can also be ran locally by installing the repository and running it via a local webserver.
 I personally used both [XAMPP](https://www.apachefriends.org/) and [VS Code Live Server](https://ritwickdey.github.io/vscode-live-server/) during development.

 ### How to use
 #### Landing page